 Loyola Irish Studies Program

 Study Irish literature, film, and conflict resolution in the heart of the Hibernian Metropolis.
 Students will have the opportunity to visit the places writers such as James Joyce, Oscar Wilde, and W.B.
 Yeats lived and worked.
 Trips in the country will include visits to

 Students must arrive before 12 p.m. on June 29 to attend an on-site orientation.
 The program is directed by Dr. Mary McCay and Professor Robert Bell.

 Price is currently tentative and will be determined by November 1.

-The estimated program cost is $4,500, plus airfare and spending money.
-However, if you pay the program fee by March 15, 2012, you will receive a discount of $250, bringing the cost of the program to $4,250, plus airfare and spending money.
+The estimated program cost is $4,750, plus airfare and spending money.
 A deposit of $400 is due with the online application.
 All fees should be submitted to Center for International Education in Mercy Hall, Room 301.
+The final payment of $4,350 is due by March 15.
 There is no refund on the deposit.
 After March 15, there will be no program refund unless the dropout is able to find a replacement.
 After May 1, there is no refund.
 The program suggests that students get travel insurance to cover the cost of the program in case their plans change and they cancel.
 Program cost covers room, breakfast, two Loyola courses, walking tours and museum trips, two weekend trips and study abroad insurance.
 Students will need money for food, entertainment, and optional travel.
-In addition, all study abroad students must pay the university study abroad fee of $250.
+In addition, all study abroad students must pay the university study abroad fee of $300.
 This amount will be billed separately through Student Finance.
-Scholarships are available; check with the College of Humanities and Natural Sciences Dean's Office.
-Check with Student Finance for information on using student loans for this program.
+Scholarships are available for students in the College of Humanities and Natural Sciences through the LaNasa Scholarship.
+Contact the College of Humanities and Natural Sciences Dean's Office and Student Finance for information on using student loans for this program.

 Any student currently enrolled and in good standing at an accredited institution may register for the